ehmicky/modern-errors-winston/README.md

 npm install modern-errors-winston
 ```

-This package requires Node.js.
-It is an ES module and must be loaded using
+This package requires Node.js and
+[Winston](https://github.com/winstonjs/winston).
+It is an ES module and must be
+loaded using
 [an `import` or `import()` statement](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c),
 not `require()`.